 About that time, when Jeroboam was leaving Jerusalem, the prophet Ahijah the Shilonite found him on the road.
 Ahijah had clothed himself with a new garment.
 The two of them were alone in the open country when Ahijah laid hold of the new garment he was wearing and tore it into twelve pieces.
 He then said to Jeroboam: Take for yourself ten pieces; for thus says the Lord, the God of Israel, "See, I am about to tear the kingdom from the hand of Solomon, and will give you ten tribes.
 One tribe will remain his, for the sake of my servant David and for the sake of Jerusalem, the city that I have chosen out of all the tribes of Israel.
 So Israel has been in rebellion against the house of David to this day.

-If the first reading tells of a kingdom being rent asunder, today's gospel suggests how wellbeing may be regained.
-The physicality of our interactions is clear in the gospel, where, in order to cure the deaf and dumb man, Jesus put his fingers in the man's ears and touched his tongue with saliva, and looked up to heaven with a groan.
+Today's first reading tells of a kingdom being rent asunder, but the gospel suggests how wellbeing may be regained.
+The physicality of Jesus' contact with people is mentioned by Mark, who tells us that in order to cure the deaf and dumb man, Jesus put his fingers in the man's ears and touched his tongue with saliva, and looked up to heaven with a groan.
 Jesus' words and action, even his distress over the man's disability, manifest how we can help each other to have a better life.

 That Mark intends this scene to point to the start of the final age, of paradise regained, is clear from hints later in the text.
 The phrase, "he makes the deaf hear and the mute speak" is from the prophecy of Isaiah, where "those whom the Lord has ransomed will return and enter Zion singing, crowned with everlasting joy."
 In his work of healing, Jesus gives a hint of universal salvation, something already observed in yesterday's story of the Syro-Phoenician woman.
 With joyful spontaneity the cured man forgets the injunction not to tell anyone and announces the good news of what Jesus has acomplished.